 The circuit was breadboarded and functioned as shown in the tables on the diagram.
 The results were good except for a dip in the output frequency near the low end of the duty cycle range.

-The next circuit is for a - SET / RESET Bistable circuit constructed using one LM555 Timer IC.
-The circuit lacks a complimentary output.
+The next circuit is for a SET / RESET - Bistable circuit constructed using one LM555 timer IC.
+This circuit does not have a complimentary output.
 The input options are unconventional as well.